wp-plugins/zemanta/readme.txt

 4. The email you receive after another Zemanta user links to one of your articles.

 == Changelog ==

+= 1.2.1 =
+* Fixed a bug concerning the sign in button

 = 1.2 =
 * Related articles now feature thumbnails